Free Advice for Migrants and Foreign Citizens

 We also provide and share information on migration controls and their consequences, as well as struggles against controls in Finland and around the world.

-What kind of counseling do we give?
+What kind of counselling do we give?

-Counseling is provided as voluntary work and is free of charge.
+Counselling is provided as voluntary work and is free of charge.
 We are a fully independent organisation and we have no ties to immigration authorities.

 Welcome!